Strawberry, Arizona, is a small rural mountain community in the Rim Country about 20 minutes north of Payson.

 On Saturday mornings, they even have a pop-up shop selling homemade poffertjes.

-These mini pancakes are piled high with strawberries and cream and pair perfectly with their rich hot chocolate.
+These mini pancakes are piled high with strawberries and cream, and pair perfectly with a rich hot chocolate drink.

-For such a small town, there is surprisingly so much to do!
-Here are a few of our recommendations, and you can check the Strawberry Inn blog for more ideas too.
+For such a small town, there is surprisingly so much to do in and around the area!

 Visit the Farmers Market